 As already mentioned I like solo hiking and it is not unusual for me to be totally isolated without another person anywhere within 30 km in any direction.
 In this situation, I need the confidence in my own skills, the ability to minimise the possibility of an accident occurring, and should it occur, be able to manage until help arrives.

 Planning is the key here but once you have planned to the best of your ability you then also must assume that accidents may occur that no amount of planning or skill can prevent.
-An example of this was a hike I did early last year with Gill who startled a brown snake asleep on the trail.
-Startled the snake proceeded to escape over my boots rather than strike at me which was sheer luck.
+An example of this was a hike I did in 2016 with Gill who startled a brown snake asleep on the trail.
+Thankfully in this case ‘startled’ meant that the snake proceeded to escape over my boots rather than strike at me which was sheer luck.
 Had it decided to strike instead, we were carrying, and both knew how to use the first aid kit as well as the Personal Locator Beacon (PLB) which would have been needed.

 This story illustrates the key items for dealing with first aid on the trail:

 Everyone, without exception, should carry a first aid kit whenever they leave the city confines to ‘go bush’.
 What this first aid kit looks like will depend on several factors.
 These include the likely issues that may arise, the length of the trip, what problems usually occur (e.g. blisters) and if there any known medical conditions.
 These factors may vary from trip to trip and group to group, and this may mean you need to reassess your first aid kit each time you go for a walk.
 Everyone should have their own first aid kit rather than relying on a single kit which may not go very far particularly when you start handing out Band-Aids to deal with blisters.
-The following items make up my first aid kit for an extended hike in a remote area.
+The following items make up my first aid kit for an extended hike in a remote area where it may take a while for someone to get to m in case of an accident.
 This kit as outlined below is the most that I ever take and weights in at 536 grams.
 In most cases this kit will suit when hiking with Gill so the weight becomes negligible when spread between the two of us.